-Prerequisites: NUR 114, PSY 241
+Prerequisites: NUR 111, NUR 114, and PSY 241 (L)

-Corequisites: BIO 175
+Corequisites: BIO 175 or BIO 275

 This course is designed to further develop the concepts within the three domains of the individual, healthcare, and nursing.
 Emphasis is placed on the concepts of grief/loss, violence, healthwellness-illness, collaboration, managing care, safety, advocacy, legal issues, policy, healthcare systems, ethics, accountability, and evidence-based practice.
-Upon completion, students should be able to provide safe nursing care incorporating the concepts identified in this course (F) 28139
+Upon completion, students should be able to provide safe nursing care incorporating the concepts identified in this course.
+(F) 28139